Batting Legend Dravid Named Indias New Head Coach - UrduPoint

 "Rahul has had an illustrious playing career and is one of the greats of the game...
 I am hopeful that his new stint will take Indian cricket to new heights," Sourav Ganguly, president of the Board of Control for Cricket in India, said in a statement announcing the appointment.

-Dravid, 48, will take charge from the upcoming home series against New Zealand later this month.
+Dravid, 48, nicknamed "The Wall" or "Mr. Dependable" for his classical style and rock-solid defence, will take charge from the upcoming home series against New Zealand starting later this month.

-Shastri's departure at the end of the ongoing T20 World Cup -- at which India's hopes of qualifying for the semi-finals are far from certain -- had already been announced.

-As a batsman Dravid was famous for his classical style and rock solid defence, earning the nickname "Mr. Dependable".

-Dravid, formerly head coach of India A and the under-19s, called his appointment "an absolute honour".
+Dravid, who in recent years had a successful run as head coach of India A and the under-19s nurturing several young players who are now stars, called his appointment "an absolute honour".

 "Having worked closely with most of the boys either at NCA, U19 and India A setup, I know they have the passion and desire to improve every day," he said in the statement.